durasj/webamp-desktop/README.md

 [![Screenshot of webamp desktop on Windows](./res/screen-win.gif)](https://desktop.webamp.org/) [![Screenshot of Webamp on Linux](./res/screen-linux.png)](https://desktop.webamp.org/) [![Screenshot of Webamp on Mac OS X](./res/screen-mac.png)](https://desktop.webamp.org/)

-Unofficial app.
-It has most of the functionality of the original Winamp, but it's still more of a proof of concept.
+Unofficial experimental app.
+It has most of the functionality of the original Winamp, but it's more of a proof of concept.
 Based on the [Webamp](https://github.com/captbaritone/webamp) - "A reimplementation of Winamp 2.9 in HTML5 and JavaScript." by the [@captbaritone](https://github.com/captbaritone).
-Linux support via AppImage and .deb package tested on the Ubuntu 18.04.
+Linux support via AppImage and .deb package tested on the Ubuntu and Fedora.

 ## Downloads
 Head over to the [desktop.webamp.org](https://desktop.webamp.org/) for the latest download files for your platform.